CRMPickers logoCRMPickers

 CRMPickers Research Desk·May 28, 2026

-Zoho CRM and ActiveCampaign comparison for sales operations and lifecycle automation buyers
+Zoho CRM and ActiveCampaign comparison for CRM backbone and lifecycle automation buyers

 Hard data

-• Pricing: Zoho CRM has a free tier and paid annual tiers from $14/user/month; ActiveCampaign annual tiers run from $15 to $145.
+• Pricing: Zoho CRM has a free tier and annual paid tiers from $14 to $52/user/month; ActiveCampaign annual tiers run from $15 to $145/user/month.

-• Ecosystem: Zoho CRM has 67 named integrations across 17 categories; ActiveCampaign has 29 across 10 categories in the CRM dataset.
+• Ecosystem: Zoho CRM has 67 named integrations across 17 categories; ActiveCampaign has 29 across 10 categories.

-• Capability fit: Zoho CRM maps 9 Sales Execution features; ActiveCampaign maps 4 Marketing Automation and 4 Platform & Extensibility features.
+• Capability fit: Zoho CRM maps 20 matched capability signals, including 9 Sales Execution features; ActiveCampaign maps 13 matched signals.

 Who should choose Zoho CRM vs ActiveCampaign?